A. Plants and animals, including humans, interact with and depend upon each other and their environment to satisfy their basic needs.

 Model Eliciting Activities, MEAs, are open-ended, interdisciplinary problem-solving activities that are meant to reveal students’ thinking about the concepts embedded in realistic situations.
 Click here to learn more about MEAs and how they can transform your classroom.

-In this MEA the Parent-Teacher Group asks the students to help them plan a fun yet environmentally friendly end-of-the-year party.
+In this Model-Eliciting Activity (MEA), the Parent-Teacher Group asks the students to help them plan a fun yet environmentally friendly end-of-the-year party.

 This MEA will ask students to work in teams to help their client, The Florida Fish and Wildlife Conservation Commission, to decide which Burmese python traps manufacturing company to buy traps from.
 The traps will be placed along the Florida Keys and the Everglades to help prevent the growth of invasive Burmese Python population.
 The students will implement their knowledge of how plants, animals, and humans impact the environment, use mathematical and analytical problem-solving strategies, and be able report their finding in an organized, descriptive manner.

-This Model-Eliciting Activity (MEA) is written on a 4th grade level.
-In this open-ended problem, the Biological Nature Preserve MEA provides students with an engineering problem where they must work as a team to analyze data to choose the best tree to plant in the serenity garden.
+In this Model-Eliciting Activity (MEA), students are presented with an engineering problem where they must work as a team to analyze data to choose the best tree to plant in the serenity garden.
 The students will consider the cost, shade, height, leaf color, maintenance, and growth rate to choose the best tree that not only will benefit the environment but also this nature preserve.
 The students will work in teams to decide on a process of how to rank these trees from "best to worst" as well as explain how they arrived at their solution using a letter format.

 Original Student Tutorials Science - Grades K-8